 Celebrating Humphry Repton 2018

 In 2018 we will be celebrating the work of Humphry Repton, the last great landscape designer of the eighteenth century.
-2018 is the bicentenary of his death in March 1818.
+March 2018 will be the bicentenary of his death.

 Do join in this collaborative celebration of one of our greatest landscape and garden designers!
 County Gardens Trusts and other groups will be arranging events around the country to celebrate Repton’s work throughout 2018.

 If you are organising events, you can use the Celebrating Humphry Repton logo and publicise them on our Repton 200 Events page.
 You will also find a list of Repton sites and a Repton reading list among our Repton campaign materials.

 Humphry Repton’s life and work